Stylish meeting rooms located in the business district of Nydalen—ideal location for your event

 Fangene På Fortet Package

 Fun and games all in one.
 Look no further, here you can combine your meeting with some fun at Fangene på Fortet.
-Price is per person and a minimum of 10 people is needed for the package.
+The price is from NOK 999 per person and a minimum of 10 people is needed for the package.
 So, gather your team and come down for some serious brain-work.

 Are you a frantic freelancer, an exceptional entrepreneur or perhaps a carefree consultant?
 And most importantly - tired of your everyday office?
 Look no further, we are the perfect place for you.